atmajs/atma-server/readme.md

 To setup a bootstrap project use Atma.Toolkit - ``` $ atma gen server ```

 ## Configuration
-[appcfg](https://github.com/atmajs/appcfg) module is used to load the configuration and routings.
-The default path is the **` /server/config/**.yml `**.
+[appcfg](https://github.com/atmajs/appcfg) module is used to load the configurations and routings.
+The default path is the ``` /server/config/**.yml ```.

 The default configuration can be viewed here - [link](https://github.com/atmajs/atma-server/tree/master/src/ConfigDefaults)

 #### Resources
-_scripts / styles_
-For the NodeJS application itself and for pages scripts and styles are defined in
+_scripts / styles_ for the NodeJS application itself and for pages.
+They are defined in
 - `config/env/both.yml` - shared resources
 - `config/env/server.yml` - resources for the nodejs application, e.g. server side components paths.
-- `config/env/client.yml` - resources, that should be loaded on the client In the DEV Mode all client-side scripts/styles/components are served to browsers without concatenation.
+- `config/env/client.yml` - resources, that should be loaded on the client.

+	In the DEV Mode all client-side scripts/styles/components are served to browsers without concatenation.
 	For the production compile resources with `atma custom node_modules/atma-server/tools/compile`

-- Define scripts and styles for a particular page only in page routings
+- Define scripts and styles for a particular page only _in page routing_.

 #### Routing